wz30/socket-fuzzing/README.md

 ### Question
 - Does exit(0) matter in fuzzer?
 If fuzzer exit, it will report error.
 Should we use exit(0)(cli line 59) or not?
+    - no exit since it breaks the loop
+- How to make sure no connection failure in the client side

 ### How to run fuzzer
 - clang -g -fsanitize=address,fuzzer client-fuzzer.c